THIS ARTICLE INCLUDES A FREE PRINTABLE

 41. Living Room “Camp-Outs” - “Camp out” in the living room monthly or every so often.
 You can build a tent, make microwave s’mores, tell stories, use flashlights to create shadow puppets, and so on.

-Remember that creating a real ritual means sticking with it.
-So think of something that every family member would enjoy - and that won’t be much of a hassle to consistently carry out.
+Remember that creating a real family ritual means sticking with it.
+So think of something that every family member would enjoy - and that won’t be much of a hassle to carry out consistently.